unni-vp/bhavani-alexa/README.md

 # bhavani-alexa
-A fun Amazon Alexa skill that lets you know interesting facts about friends at my office's 'Chaya Kada' (Tea Shop).
+A fun Amazon Alexa skill that lets you know interesting facts about my friends at office's 'Chaya Kada' (Tea Shop).
 The project utilizes Alexa Skills Kit SDK for Java.

 This skill need to be hosted as an AWS Lambda Function, and will handle requests from Alexa.
 The code:
- - Recognizes each incoming intent request that Alexa sends, invoked by requesting 'Alexa, Ask Ente Bhavani, Who is <name>?'
+ - Recognizes each incoming intent request that Alexa sends.
+Intent request can be invoked by requesting *'Alexa, Ask Ente Bhavani, Who is \<name>?'*.
- - Returns a funny response about the person in question
+ - Returns a funny response about the person in question.

 ## Usage
 To run this skill, below steps are required:
   1. Deploy the source code in AWS Lambda.
   2. Configure the Alexa skill to use Lambda.
+  3. Setup the alexa skill on Alexa app/Amazon Echo

 ### Setup AWS Lambda
   1. Build the deployment package to be uploaded to Lambda.
 Run `mvn assembly:assembly -DdescriptorId=jar-with-dependencies package` in the project root directory.
 This will generate a jar file in the target directory.